-8 The CP core has 20 million transistors, and the HP core has 25 million transistors.
-The difference allows for more aggressive microarchitectural enhancements (trace caching, various prediction mechanisms, etc.) and other performance support.
+8 Initially, the CP core has 40 million transistors, and the HP core has 50 million transistors, in 2007.
+The difference allows for more aggressive microarchitectural enhancements (trace caching, various prediction mechanisms, etc.) and introduction of auxiliary engines (encryption, graphics/media, etc.).

 9 The doubling of logic and memory content with each technology generation, rather than with each 18- or 24-month time interval, is due to essentially constant layout densities for logic and SRAM, as well as conformance with other parts of the ITRS.
-Specifically, the ITRS remains planar CMOS-centric, there is evidence that non-planar "emerging research devices" are moving into development, possibly as early as 45 nm (VLSI Symp'03).
+While the ITRS remains planar CMOS-centric, evolution to UTB FD SOI and then double-gate FETs are now projected to begin ca. the 32nm node.
 Adoption of such novel device architectures would allow improvements of layout densities beyond what is afforded by scaling alone.

-10 Deviation from the given model will likely occur around 90 nm with adoption of denser embedded memories (eDRAM).
-Adoption of eDRAM, and integrated on-chip L3 cache, will respectively increase the on-chip memory density and memory transistor count by factors of approximately 3 from the given values.
-While this will significantly boost transistor counts, it is not projected to significantly affect the chip size or total chip power roadmap.
-Adoption of eDRAM will also depend strongly on compatibility with logic processes (notably the limited process window that arises from scaling of oxide thickness), the size and partitioning of memory within the individual product architecture, and density-performance-cost sensitivities.
+10 Adoption of eDRAM, and integration of on-chip L3 cache, can respectively increase the on-chip memory density and memory transistor count by factors of approximately 3 from the given values.
+While this will significantly boost transistor counts, it does not significantly affect the chip size or total chip power roadmap.